-Less Plastic is Fantastic aims to encourage reduction of single-use plastics in our community and help you get started on your single-use plastic reduction journey.
+Less Plastic is Fantastic aims to encourage the reduction of single-use plastics in our community and help you get started on your single-use plastic reduction journey.

 What are single-use plastics?